MaterializeInc/materialize/doc/user/content/sql/create-role.md

 Materialize will reject the statement `CREATE ROLE ...
 CREATEDB NOCREATEDB` because the `CREATEDB` and `NOCREATEDB` options conflict.

+When RBAC is enabled a role must have the `CREATEROLE` attribute to create another role.
+Additionally, no role can create another role with an attribute that the creating role doesn't have itself.

 ## Examples

 ```sql